Rationale and Goals

 - Both thesis and comprehensive course routes available.

 Note: For the convenience of many of our students who are studying part time this program is delivered by distance; therefore, attendance on campus is not required.
-Students who are studying full time and meet the academic credentials are eligible for fellowships and other benefits of full-time study.
+Students who are studying full time and meet the academic credentials are eligible for fellowships.

 Admission to the program is competitive and selective.
 In addition to meeting the requirements in the School of Graduate Studies General Regulations, Faculty of Education, Memorial University of Newfoundland, candidates must have successfully completed: